Menu

 Habitats and Wildlife

-The Norwell Pathway extends through the watershed of both Third Herring Brook, Margaret’s Brook, and Second Herring Brook, all of which drain to the North River.
+The Norwell Pathway extends through the watersheds of Third Herring Brook, Margaret’s Brook, and Second Herring Brook, all of which drain to the North River.

 The North River, approximately 10 miles in length, begins at the confluence of the Indian Head River (Hanover) and Herring Brook (Pembroke).
 From there it flows through the towns of Hanover, Pembroke, Marshfield, Norwell, and Scituate.
 It empties into the Atlantic Ocean between Third and Fourth Cliffs, draining approximately 59,000 acres along the way.